cnattras/RIVETAnalyses/PHENIX_2001_I562409/README.md

 Needs flags set so it can either work with beams from the generator or set by hand.

 Update: fixed .plot file for RAA and RCP plots.
-Added binshift function still needs implemented.
+Added binshift function and added section to finalize.
+Needs to be checked for correctness.